karan9102001/CONVOFY/README.md

 # CONVOFY
-A realtime chat app with react, node.js and socket.io.
+A scalable realtime chatting application that provides an interface for multiple users chatting at the same time.
+Socket.io module used for a two way connection between client and server.